Rudolph-B/Vulkan-Tetris/README.md

 This is a very rudimentary Tetris clone written in C++ using the Vulkan API.
 It is missing some features, such as a game-over screen, score, control and music.

-I wrote this over a weekend as a means to show I have a decent understanding of graphics pipelines.
-Although it is rushed I am proud of the code I have written and I hope you enjoy it.

 ## Controls
 - Moving the piece: `Left` and `Right` arrow keys
 - Rotating the piece: `Up` arrow key